 Dec-31-2020 - IRS published proposed regulations establishing a new user fee for requesting issuance of an Estate Tax Closing Letter (IRS Letter 627).
 The proposed user fee is $67.
 Written or electronic comments must be received by March 1, 2021.

-Sep-11-2020 - In IR-2020-206 the IRS announced that it will temporarily accept digital signatures on 6 more forms that cannot be electronically filed, including Forms 706, 706-NA, and 709.
-All of the forms listed can be digitally signed if mailed by December 31, 2020.
+Dec-28-2020 - The IRS announced in a Memorandum that it will temporarily accept digital signatures on certain forms that cannot be electronically filed, including Forms 706, 706-NA, and 709.
+All of the forms listed can be digitally signed if postmarked from January 1, 2021 through June 30, 2021.